Rothwell – A Short History

 Rothwell’s council offices were opened in 1895.

 For Rothwell, Rothwell Haigh and Royds Green a Local Board had already been set up in 1873 which, under the energetic leadership of Joseph Charlesworth, provided Rothwell with its first supply of piped water and its first sewerage system.
 In 1892, Lofthouse-with-Carlton and Thorpe were added.
 When the Urban District was established in 1894 immediate steps were taken to build the Council Offices which were opened the next year.
 Health remained the first consideration.
 A fever hospital was built on Stye Bank; then Rothwell combined with the Hunslet Rural District Council to provide the isolation hospital on the Haigh and later the excellent clinic in Oulton Lane.
-Rothwell owes much to the vision and energy of its first Medical Officer of Health, Dr. Stevenson, and his voluntary workers who conducted a health propaganda week annually till the outbreak of the Second World War.
+Rothwell owes much to the vision and energy to the Medical Officer of Health, Dr. Hugh Stevenson, and his voluntary workers who conducted a health propaganda week annually till the outbreak of the Second World War.
 So successful was Rothwell ‘s health administration that the isolation hospital became redundant, and was closed in 1947.

 Apart from less spectacular work in connection with street lighting, water, district roads etc. the major undertakings have been the provision of and development of the park, the construction of Lemonroyd Sewage Works, and of the Central Library.
 Much of the administration, which used to be under the local control, is passing to the county and the state.
 School Boards were abolished in 1902, Boards of Guardians in 1928.
 Health administration has been nationalised, more and more roads are becoming the responsibility of the county and Ministry of Transport, and housing is now much the most important function of the urban district council.
 Reorganisation of local government is due for a complete overhaul, but, so far, no government has produced an acceptable scheme.